locessentials/eng401-business-english-us/unit2/week5/financial-terminology.md

 ## Learning Objectives

 After exploring the resources below, you'll select **either** the balance sheet **or** the income statement to focus on, then contribute key terminology to our class glossary.
-This approach allows you to develop deep expertise in one area while learning from classmates' contributions to the other.
+This approach allows you to develop deeper knowledge in one area while learning from classmates' contributions to the other.

 ---